LasCC/Cyber-Security-Blog/content/posts/2020-06-15-YearoftheRabbit/index.md

 As the message says you need to listen to the music

-Approximately at 1min in the video you can ear
+Approximately at 1min in the video you can hear

 > I'll put you out of your misery you're looking in the wrong place